AbsaOSS/spline-spark-agent/README.md

 that captures runtime lineage information from the Apache Spark jobs.

 The agent is a Scala library that is embedded into the Spark driver, listening to Spark events, and capturing logical execution plans.
-The collected metadata is then handed over to the lineage dispatcher, from where it can be either send to the Spline server (e.g. via REST API or Kafka), or used in another way depending on selected dispatcher type (see [Lineage Dispatchers](#dispatchers)).
+The collected metadata is then handed over to the lineage dispatcher, from where it can either be sent to the Spline server (e.g. via REST API or Kafka), or used in another way, depending on selected dispatcher type (see [Lineage Dispatchers](#dispatchers)).

 The agent can be used with or without a Spline server, depending on your use case.
 See [References](#references).